 Do your blinds or shades let in light from the sides?
 In the window covering world, we call these “light gaps.”
 These gaps exist because blinds and shades can’t be made to fit perfectly tight to the sides of the window.
 Without this gap, the fabric or slats would scrape along the window frame when they raise and lower, causing damage.

 Some windows have a vinyl border that overlaps enough with the window treatments to cover light gaps, but others can let in sleep-ruining beams of light.
 Light gaps are especially problematic on blackout shades where complete darkness is desired.

-Many Blinds.com customers asked for an easy and affordable solution to cover light gaps on new or existing window treatments, so we created the Blinds.com Light Blockers.
-Light Blockers are available on most Blinds.com roller shades and can be ordered at the same time during the configuration process.
+Light blocking strips (called Light Blockers) are available on most Blinds.com roller shades and can be ordered at the same time during the configuration process.
 Roller shades naturally have large gaps to the sides of the fabric so these light blocking strips are the perfect solution for maximum light control.
 We recommend selecting light blockers for most inside mount roller shades since rollers have the largest light gaps due to the nature of their fabric's construction.

 Installation couldn’t be easier – just peel the sticky backing and stick to the side of your window.
 Light Blockers should be placed as close to the window treatment as possible for maximum coverage.

 Another way to get around light gaps is to order your blinds or shades as and outside mount.
 Outside mount means the window treatment is mounted on the wall above (or outside) the window frame.
 When ordering as outside mount we recommend adding 4 to 6 inches to the overall width and height for full coverage.
 This allows the shade to overlap the window and eliminates the light gaps.
 There may still be a soft “halo” of light that emanates from the window but it should not be as harsh.